The Coronavirus Aid, Relief, and Economic Security (CARES) Act

 A student claiming financial hardship in any of the above areas should provide the Financial Aid Office a receipt, showing a date and an amount, for each hardship claim.

 The CARES Act does not provide relief in this situation.
-However, the Financial Aid Office may be able to assist on a case-by-case basis.
-Send an email with details of your family’s situation to email@example.com.
+However, the Financial Aid Office may be able to assist with an institutional grant on a case-by-case basis.
+Send an email with details of your family’s situation to firstname.lastname@example.org.

-The Financial Aid Office will review each application, and receipts, for qualified financial impact based on CARES Act requirements, and send a relief status notification to the student’s TBC email inbox.
+Based on federal guidance, the Financial Aid Office reviews each application and receipts for qualified financial impact and sends a relief status notification to the applicant’s student email inbox.
 The Business Office will mail a check to the home address listed in Populi for each student with a qualifying financial hardship.

 Each student with a qualifying financial hardship will receive a relief funding check.
-A student with an outstanding balance for the Spring 2020 semester should apply relief funds to the outstanding balance.
-A payment can be made online or by contacting Mrs. Ballard in the Business Office at firstname.lastname@example.org.
-An outstanding balance is still owed to TBC if a student chooses not to apply relief funding to the balance.
+A student with an outstanding balance for the Spring 2020 semester can apply relief funds to a past-due balance.
+Payments can be made online or by contacting Mrs. Ballard in the Business Office at email@example.com.
+An outstanding balance is still owed to TBC if a student chooses not to apply relief funding to the existing balance.

 No. A student with qualifying financial hardship does not need to repay any money received through emergency relief funding.

-No. A student may submit the CARES Act Relief Application only once for financial hardships for dates March 13, 2020 through May 7, 2020.
+No. A student may submit the CARES Act Relief Application only once for financial hardships for experienced between March 13, 2020, and May 7, 2020.